Oregon examines spyware investment amid controversy

 “As investors, we assume we have to be contrarian,” Peel told the council.
 “We have to find deals that other people don’t see or don’t want to do for various reasons.”

 The Oregon Investment Council unanimously approved a $233 million commitment.
-Later, the Alaska Permanent Fund Corporation and England’s South Yorkshire Pensions Authority invested $59 million and $33 million respectively.
+It has so far provided to the fund $65.7 million, according to the most recent statistics.
+The Alaska Permanent Fund Corporation and England’s South Yorkshire Pensions Authority invested $59 million and $33 million respectively.

 In 2019, Novalpina Capital and the founders of NSO Group acquired a majority stake in NSO Group from another private equity firm, Francisco Partners, that the Oregon pension fund had previously invested in.